j1ah0ng/slack-dm/README.md

 	:%s/",[.]*$/
 	```
 	This leaves a file with one username per line.
 Edit the list as necessary such that it contains only usernames of the people to whom messages will be sent.
+	Of course, you can do this manually if you're a masochist.
+Or you can edit `slack-dm.py` so that it does this automatically (if you do, pull request it please!).

 ### Editing and running `slack-dm.py`